-Solar energy is renewable and inexhaustible.
+Solar energy is a renewable and inexhaustible resource.
 It converts sunlight into electricity using photovoltaic solar panels.
 Many people are adopting solar as a cost efficient and reliable source of energy.
 Are you considering installing solar panels, but don’t know where to start?
-Here’s our little guide to help you install your first solar powered system.
+Here’s our little guide to help you install a solar powered system.

 The Solar Panel

 - A photovoltaic panel to install directly in a frame on the tiles or into the roof replacement coverage.

 - Wires to carry the electricity.
 They have an anti-UV treatment.

 - An inverter to convert the DC high performance current delivered by the low voltage panels alternating current. .

 - A electricity meter to measure the energy produced by the user.